Desmond Harrison (American football)

-Desmond Harrison (born October 8, 1993) is an American football offensive tackle who is a free agent.
-He played college football at Texas and later West Georgia.
+Desmond Harrison (born October 8, 1993) is a former American football offensive tackle who played one season with the Cleveland Browns, during which he played in 8 games.
+He also went to camp with the Arizona Cardinals.
+He played college football at Contra Costa College and later West Georgia; and in between he was with the Texas Longhorns where he lettered but did not play.

 College career

 Following his time at Contra Costa College, Harrison was seen as a top recruit after being named to the All-American Community College First-team.
 Harrison joined the Texas Longhorns for his junior year, but was deemed academically ineligible to play before the season started.
 This was because Harrison had taken an online course at Brigham Young University during his time at Contra Costa, and BYU's school policy stated that student-athletes from other universities could not receive credit from online courses.
 The NCAA later cleared Harrison to play.
 Harrison later missed the entire 2014 season after he was suspended a total of 3 times.
 He was able to use this as a redshirt year, but he was not able to rejoin the program for the 2015 season.
 After leaving Texas, he spent two years away from football, and later joined the West Georgia Wolves for the 2017 season.
 Following his senior season at West Georgia, Harrison was invited to the 2018 Senior Bowl.